 Is it the final number?
 No sir.
 Real-time monitoring systems will allow new and increasingly precise studies.
 I am convinced that this figure will change again.
 The new technologies and the new accelerometers, to say, did not exist in 2005 when the study object of this post was started.

-Over the next few years, the number of published articles relating step count to mortality will accelerate rapidly as many other large cohort studies have completed measuringaccelerometry using a wide variety of research-grade accelerometer devices with 10 years of follow-up or more.
+Over the next few years, the number of published articles relating step counting to mortality will accelerate rapidly as many other large cohort studies have completed measuringaccelerometry using a wide variety of research-grade accelerometer devices with 10 years of follow-up or more.